double-great/alt-text/README.md

 Warning: `Alt text length should be less than 125 characters`

+- ✅ George Washington and Lafayette on horseback talking to soldiers in snow at Valley Forge.
+- 🚫 Caption: Painting "Washington and Lafayette at Valley Forge" by John Ward Dunsmore from 1907.
+Image courtesy of the Library of Congress.

 Alt text should be less than 125 characters in length.
 The JAWS screen reader reads alt text in 125 character chunks.
+Any information about the image, such as copyright information, image source or extra information should be placed in the caption text below the image.

 Sources: